OIL-language/OIL-style-guide/chapters/Indentation.md

 };
 ```

-You can ignore the outer braces in functions if the function is small and pure:
+You can ignore the outer braces in functions if the function is pure:
 ```rust
 fn max(x: int, y: int): int = if x > y { x } else { y };
 ```